kgeorgieva/cilib.github.com/docs/user/cascadeNetwork.md

 Multiple responses are used:
-the first expands the cascade network, the second initialises the new uninitialised weights, and the third reevaluates all the particles.
+the first expands the cascade network, the second initialises the new uninitialised weights, the third reinitialises all the weights of the output units, and the fourth reevaluates all the particles.
 Algorithm stops execution after one hundred iterations.

 XML: